Skip to main content

 Meals, nutrition, and senior centers

 What it helps with: Utah aging services may connect older adults with senior dining sites, home-delivered meals, nutrition education, and wellness programs.
-These services help people eat regularly and stay connected.
+These services can help people eat regularly and stay connected.

 Who may qualify: Many Older Americans Act services focus on adults age 60 or older.
 Local offices may also focus on people who are homebound, isolated, low income, disabled, or unable to cook safely.